 - Business, LLC, corporate, and trust accounts

-M1 Finance might be a better choice for investors looking for wider range of account options, especially retirement savings options.
+M1 Finance is a better choice for investors looking for wider range of account options, especially retirement savings options.

 M1 Finance vs. Robinhood—Trading Windows